Setting Event Pricing

 - Participant types

 - Online payments (Credit Cards and eChecks).

-- Passing on merchant processing fees to event fees.
+- Adding credit card or eCheck processing fees to event fees.

 - Requiring full or partial payments upfront.

 - Recalculate Pricing.

 |Based On||Registration Method(s)||Description|